Ernest Muçi: International career

-In September 2020, Muçi received his first call-up to the Albania under-21 team by coach Alban Bushi.
-He scored twice in a 5–1 victory over Austria during the 2021 UEFA European Under-21 Championship qualifiers on 4 September.
-On 7 October 2021, he netted another brace in a 2–0 win against Andorra.
+In September 2020, Muçi made his debut for the Albania U21, scoring twice in a 5–1 victory over Austria in the 2021 UEFA European Under-21 Championship qualifiers.
+On 7 October 2021, he scored another brace in a 2–0 win over Andorra.
+Across two European Under-21 Championship qualifying campaigns, Muçi made 11 appearances, starting 10 of them.